Planning / Chronological Guide to Global Health Experience

 - Students interested in the Botswana-UPenn medicine elective must attend the mandatory information sessions that are announced via email in the late fall.
 Invitations to submit lottery forms are contingent on attendance.

-- Consider the finances: See funding and link pages of the GHP website, to see what kind of support you can expect and/or apply for:
+- Consider the finances: See funding and link pages of the CGH website, to see what kind of support you can expect and/or apply for:

 - Obtain or update your passport (US citizens passport information) and check out visa entry/exit requirements for your destination/s.

-- Thoroughly review requirements of GHP registration and travel advance forms.
+- Thoroughly review requirements of CGH registration forms and travel advance process.

-- Review all information on GHP Travel Page.
+- Review all information on CGH Travel Page.

 - Review CDC's Traveler's Health webpage.